utz82/SC61860-Instruction-Set/README.md

 ² The P, Q, and R registers are treated as 7-bit internally, but seen as 8-bit from the data bus.
 Hence, they can be read and written to as 8-bit registers.

 The system stack starts at internal RAM address 0x5B and grows downwards towards address 0x0C.
 The I/O ports IA, IB, and F0 are mapped to the internal RAM addresses 0x5B-0x5E.

+Internal RAM registers 0x30 to 0x3F are used by the system and by the BASIC interpreter to hold state information.
+This internal RAM area should not be changed.

 ## Instruction Set